To become a member of the Eagle Creek 9 Hole Ladies League:

 SCORING

 Some of the games we play are based on a gross score, without any handicapping.
 If so, it will be clearly written in instructions provided in the cart.
 If we are using net scores, subtract the number of dots on your scorecard from your gross score to determine your net score.
+When you are using Golf Genius, ALWAYS enter your gross score and the app will automatically calculate your net score.

 Maximum Score for Handicap Purposes

-Net Double Bogey = Par for the hole + 2 strokes + any handicap strokes (dots on the scorecard).
+Maximum score for a hole = Par for the hole + 2 strokes + any handicap strokes (dots on the scorecard).

 Examples: